 When on safari in Africa one of our greatest pleasures was spotting rhinos in the wild.
 This was exciting because it is such a rare occurrence.
-It is a sad truth but the magnificent African rhinocerous is in danger – especially in South Africa.
-I cannot understand why people would kill such a creature simply for a horn.
+It is a sad truth but the magnificent African rhinoceros is in danger – especially in South Africa.

 Endangered Rhinos of South Africa